Outsourced SDR Services

 See full B2B ROI calculator

-It means the sales-development function is run by an external team instead of an internal SDR hire.
-In Coseek's model, that includes account research, phone conversations run by experienced sales reps, live qualification, meeting briefings, and responsive follow-up after real phone engagement.
+An external team runs front-end sales development instead of an internal SDR hire.
+In our model, that means account research, phone conversations, live qualification, meeting briefings, and responsive follow-up after real engagement.

-Most vendors sell assigned capacity: a seat, a pod, a monthly package, or a managed channel mix.
-Coseek sells qualified meetings.
-You do not pay because a rep is assigned to your account.
-You pay when a meeting meets the written qualification standard and lands on your calendar.
+Most vendors sell assigned capacity: a seat, pod, package, or channel mix.
+We sell qualified meetings.
+You pay when the meeting meets the written standard and lands on your calendar.

-Title or role fit, company fit, specific date and time confirmed, and calendar invite sent.
-The meeting definition is agreed before launch, so the standard is objective before calling starts.
+Role fit, company fit, specific date and time confirmed, and calendar invite sent.
+The definition is agreed before launch.

-It is usually a bad fit when the product is not yet sold to a clear buyer, the deal size cannot support paid sales development, the target market is consumer, or your team needs a closer instead of qualified sales conversations.
+Usually when the product has no clear buyer, the deal size cannot support paid sales development, the market is consumer, or your team needs a closer instead of qualified sales conversations.

-The AE receives the buyer, account fit, criteria match, what surfaced on the phone, likely pain, objections, and suggested next step.
-The handoff should make the meeting easier to run, not just add a name to the calendar.
+Buyer, account fit, criteria match, what surfaced on the phone, likely pain, objections, and suggested next step.